volatiletech/abcweb/README.md

 to perform all steps of the build process incrementally.
 Out of the box this includes SCSS, LESS, CSS, JS, fonts, video, images and audio.
 The `gulpfile.js` has also been configured to parse your CSS assets through [PostCSS Autoprefixer](https://github.com/postcss/autoprefixer) so CSS vendor prefixes are a thing of the past.
-This is also a Bootstrap 4 dependency.
+Another reason we've included it is because it's a Bootstrap 4 SASS dependency.

 Your gulp file also comes with a watch task that can be run using `abcweb dev` that will watch all of your asset files and templates for changes, recompile them if necessary,